cklb/pymoskito/docs/tutorial/system.rst

     \end{pmatrix}

-The position :math:`s` of the cart is the output of the system:
+and the cart's position :math:`s` being chosen as output

 .. math::

     y = x_1 = s

+of the system.

+With this model given, the next step is to implement a class containing all equations.